jcvincentliu/Personal-Website/content/posts/Song translation - Who will be by my side, Beyond.md

 The words that I have said!

 From yesterday to today,
-We have all changed a lot
+time is constantly evolving and so are we

-Just keep who we are!
+Just be who we are!
 Despite that frustrations may be stronger tomorrow!

+Now that I have gotten used to (the disappointment).
+I can no longer sense those pains (I once felt)

 Leaving all those (feelings) in the past, there will be no more hesitations